raphaellepuschitz/SVG-World-Map/README.md

 #### Calling home to the map

-There are currently 4 calling home functions, 3 for country over, out and click and one for update.
+There are currently 5 calling home functions, 3 for country over, out and click and one for country update and label control.

 The `over()`, `out()` and `click()` functions will trigger the attribute changes for `fill`, `stroke` and `stroke-width` defined in `options`.
 They only need the country id parameter: